 Francis Howell High School is about 0.6 mile northeast of the site along Missouri State Route 94 (Figure 2).
 The school employs approximately 150 faculty and staff members, and about 1,780 students attend school there.
 Approximately 50 bus drivers park their school buses in the adjacent parking lot.
-The school is currently constructing a new school building, which is estimated to be complete for the start of the 2011-2012 school year.
+The school recently constructed a new school building, which was completed in time for the start of the 2011-2012 school year.

-The MoDOT Weldon Spring maintenance facility, adjacent to the north side of the Chemical Plant, employs about 10 workers.
-The Army Reserve Training Area is to the west of the Chemical Plant, which the Army Reserve currently uses for storing equipment.
+The MoDOT Weldon Spring maintenance facility, adjacent to the north side of the Chemical Plant, closed on November 1, 2011.
+The Army Reserve Training Area is to the west of the Chemical Plant; the Army Reserve currently uses the Training Area for storing equipment.
 A Naval Reserve Center was built on the site in 2008 and is currently operational.
-An Army Reserve Center is under construction on the Army property at this time.
+The Army has constructed a new Reserve center outside its fence line and plans to build a larger center inside the fence in the next few years.